rstudio/visual-markdown-editing/docs/content.md

 ### Smart Punctuation

-Most markdown formats support smart punctuation symbols, which causes straight quotes to be interpreted as curly quotes, `--` as en-dashes, `---` as em-dashes, and `...` as ellipses.
+When the pandoc [`smart`](https://pandoc.org/MANUAL.html#typography) extension is enabled (which it is by default), straight quotes are interpreted as curly quotes, `---` as em-dashes, `--` as en-dashes, and `...` as ellipses.
+In addition, nonbreaking spaces are inserted after certain abbreviations, such as "Mr."

 Visual mode supports these same transformations (so when you type `---` it becomes an em-dash).
 If you didn't intend for this transformation to occur just hit backspace and it will be reverted.